 For several years I’ve been wanting to bake hot cross buns.
 But Easter is a hectic time when it comes to food.
-This year I was baking well in advance: the buns are now in the freezer ready to be heated fresh on Easter weekend.
+This year I was baking well in advance.
+I have the perfect sourdough hot cross buns recipe & the buns are in the freezer ready to be heated fresh on Easter weekend.

-First I want to say that I fell in love with these sourdough hot cross buns.
+First, I want to say that I fell in love with these classic buns.
 And that is A LOT SAID from a Nordic who’s been basically baptized in the coffee and bun culture!
-I simply enjoyed pulling a hot piece of spiced bun and dipping it in butter.
+I simply enjoyed pulling a hot piece of spiced bun and dipping it in the butter.
 Oh my, that’s how soft and tender these sourdough hot cross buns are!

 Recipe comparison journey

-Brioche is brioche is brioche, or is it?
+Brioche is brioche is brioche.
+Or is it?
 When looking for THE recipe for enriched dough with sourdough, I read through and compared a multitude of recipes.
-So many recipes!
+Choosing a sourdough hot cross buns recipe was impossible so I made my own.
 What I was looking for was a good balance with butter and eggs.
 I don’t want my buns to be too heavy nor dry.

 At the same time, I’m also in the understanding that hot cross buns are slightly denser and tender than the fluffy bun cousins from the North.
 I’m very specific about buns and tender is different from fluffy.
-Both can be scrumptious!
+Both can be scrumptious, though!